CyVerse-learning-materials/foss-2020/reproducible_science/cicd.rst

 **CI/CD**
 ======

+Building your own software, data management or workflow management systems requires you to do a significant amount of interpersonnel management, as well as tracking of development.

+Software engineers having long suffered under the burden of disorganization and communication with clients, have come up with a framework for developing software and sharing it with their users.

+While data science applications have a different audience and intended result, the organizational practices of software developers are a valuable and useful tool to consider integrating into your open science lab group.

 **Frequently Used Terms**

 - **Continuous Integration:** (CI) is testing automation to check that the application is not broken whenever new commits are integrated into the main branch